Welcome to Uncaged Human. I’m Jonathan Mead, the founder of this community and for years I’ve been relentlessly dedicated to one mission:

-If you’re interested in reclaiming your wild strength, then I think you’ll be right at home here.
+If you’re interested in reclaiming your mobile, strong body, then you’ll be right at home here.
 I hope I can help you in some way along your path, wherever you might be starting from.

-Definitely check out the a few of my most popular tutorials and videos:
+You can start by checking out a few of my most popular tutorials and videos: